Horizon Reports: Emerging Technologies for Teaching and Learning

 The following definition were gathered from the NMC Horizon Report: Higher Ed Edition along with one or two other sources.

-3D Printing - Definition coming soon.
-(Source: 2013 NMC Horizon Report: Higher Ed Edition.)
+Adaptive Learning Technologies - coming soon.
+(Source: 2015 NMC Horizon Report: Higher Ed Edition.)

 Augmented Reality - Refers to the addition of a computer-assisted contextual layer of information over the real world, creating a reality that is enhanced or augmented.
 (Source: 2011 NMC Horizon Report: Higher Ed Edition.)